SAP/spartacus-docs/_pages/dev/coupons/coupon-component.md

 ---
-title: Coupon Component (DRAFT)
+title: Coupon (DRAFT)
 ---

 ## Intro
 Customers apply coupons in the cart page to get discounts and/or rewards for their orders.
 Coupons are applied by entering coupon codes in the **Coupon** field.
 The applied coupon codes will then display in the **Order Summary** section.

 ## Requirements
-The coupon component requires the following extensions to work:
+The coupon feature requires the following extensions to work:
 - couponbackoffice Extension
 - couponfacades Extension
 - couponwebservices Extension